Benefits of Learning Coding in School

 Schools have a responsibility to provide their students with all the tools and skills they need to succeed in the modern workplace.
 Increasingly, that means an ability to code.
 Glassdoor reported that eight of the top 25 jobs in the US are tech-based and require some level of coding proficiency.
 These don’t necessarily have to be computer programmers but include roles such as Data Analysts and Scientists.

 There is little point in focusing on skills that leave students with limited options when it comes to hitting the jobs market.
-By incorporating coding into the curriculum, children are given an essential tool for building a successful career.
+By incorporating coding into the curriculum, you hand children an essential tool for building a successful career.

 3. Develop problem-solving skills